felipeatsix/linux-lpic1/103.1 - Working with the Command Line/Basic_shell_commands.md

     # Returns only two first lines
     head -2 <file name>
 ```
-> Note
-    By default it returns first 10 lines
+> By default it returns first 10 lines

 Returns a portion of the file in the inverse order
 ```bash